cs207group9/cs207-FinalProject/README.md

 `HierarchicalRSGraph` is a network graph with only species as nodes.
 The network of reactions can be plotted all at once or separately, with different grouping options and style options.
 From this graph, we could have a basic understanding of the relationships among reactions.
 Build undirected edges/line (u,v) if u and v are reactants in an equation.
-Build directed edges/arrow (u,v) if v is u’s product in an equation.
+Build directed dashed edges/arrow (u,v) if v is u’s product in an equation.
+If it is reversible, then we use a double sided arrow.

 <p align="center">
   <img src="Illustrations/demo2.png"/>